Flow Fund for Eastern Germany

 With this approach, we aim to

-Organizations directly supported by the Schöpflin Foundation
+Organizations funded directly by the Schöpflin Foundation:

 1. NURA Leipzig e.V.